ice178/simple_news_parser/README.md

 * interval - Interval between parsing iteration in seconds [default: 10]
 * cycles-num - Number of cycles to execute, 0 for infinity num [default: 2]

-So, if you want run it in 'demonized' mode just choose your favourite way for process running in your OS (like system.d, supervizor, nomad e.t.c) and run command with --cycles-num 0 - it will starts infinity loop!
+So, if you want run it in 'demonized' mode just choose your favourite way for process running in your OS (like system.d, supervizor, nomad e.t.c) and run command with --cycles-num=0 - it will start infinity loop!
 But be aware - if app will catch exception it will be down (I suppose that you favorite process manager can restart the process :)).

+Also, there is simple dashboard with parsed news (based on EasyAdmin symfony bundle).
+For local view you can run symfony server (symfony:start) and open page $your_host/admin.